berryma4/metadata-forms-gui-archive/README.md

 ## Support Files

 * [update-gitpages.sh](update-gitpages.sh) - Copies selected code and data to the /docs directory where it can be published to the [gitpages site](https://joeatbayes.github.io/metadata-forms-gui/) for this repository.
 This is needed to supply a basically working GUI with working forms without requiring any installation or downloading.
 Code ran on the [gitpages site](https://joeatbayes.github.io/metadata-forms-gui/) can not save the updated form data because [github pages](https://help.github.com/en/github/working-with-github-pages/about-github-pages) does not support PUT and POST operations.

-# Referenced Repositories

-* [(Computer Aided Call Response System](https://bitbucket.org/joexdobs/computer-aided-call-response-engine) Provides a advanced YAML like syntax for specifying elements of data in a easily human edited format.
-I felt this approach was better than trying to use a native JSON with everything in one huge file because I wanted the ability to load fragments of widgets or widget sets for re-use.
-It also uses a version of the same Dynamic HTML generation features used in DForms which is the basis for the widget generator.
-* [https://github.com/joeatbayes/CSVTablesInBrowser](https://github.com/joeatbayes/CSVTablesInBrowser)  - Easily display data from CSV tables in HTML tables with nice formatting that can be overridden by Cell.
-Includes repeated headers, etc.
-* [Meta Data Server](https://bitbucket.org/joexdobs/meta-data-server/src/master/)  High performance HTTP server with built in highly scalable saving and retrieval of data using HTTP GET & POST.
-Designed to support super high performance enrichment of data after a traditional search engine has delivered core data results.
-[Go Modules on bitbucket](https://medium.com/rungo/anatomy-of-modules-in-go-c8274d215c16)  [goutil](https://github.com/joeatbayes/goutil) Common functions packaged for reuse in my various GO projects.
-[GoPackaging](https://github.com/joeatbayes/GoPackaging) Example I produced showing how to download GO packages direct from Github.   [httptest](https://github.com/joeatbayes/http-stress-test) a http test utility for a command line packaged for direct build using the go get command.